 While in Sonoma County, visit the home of America’s favorite Chardonnay

-That means the cool, maritime breezes and coastal fog that protect the grapes and coax the most intense and complex varietal flavors.
+That means the cool, maritime breezes and coastal fog protect the grapes and coax the most intense and complex varietal flavors.

 Stop by Kendall-Jackson and experience a unique wine and food pairing adventure.